Former journalist with the Genoa City Chronicle

 Operated on his son against hospital policy

 The very first episode of The Young and the Restless began with Brad Eliot being mugged, carjacked, and left for dead beside the highway.
 A semi-truck driver picked him up and dropped him off in Genoa City.
 Stuart Brooks, owner of The Genoa City Chronicle watched Brad eat breakfast at Pierre's Restaurant, then admit that he was unable to pay the check, and offer to work it off.
-Stuart paid the check for him, they spoke for awhile, and Stuart gave Brad a job at his newspaper and an advance on his wages, suggesting he rent a room above the restaurant.
-Brad did just that and became a friend and confidant to Sally McGuire, the waitress.
-Brad went to work at the newspaper and discovered and destroyed a newswire that declared that Chicago doctor, Brad Eliot, had died in a car crash, his body burned beyond recognition.
+Stuart paid the check for him, they spoke for a while, and Stuart gave Brad a job at his newspaper and an advance on his wages, suggesting he rent a room above the restaurant.
+Brad did just that and became a friend and confidant to waitress Sally McGuire.
+Brad went to work at the newspaper where he discovered and destroyed a newswire that declared that Chicago doctor, Brad Eliot, had died in a car crash, his body burned beyond recognition.
 Stuart's oldest daughter, Leslie, fell in love with Brad who encouraged her to come out of her shell and enjoy a very successful career as a concert pianist.
 Leslie's 21-year-old sister, Lorie, who had always been jealous of Leslie because Stuart had spent so much time nurturing Leslie's talent, returned home from college in Paris where she had led a wild life of sex, alcohol, and drugs.
-Unable to spark any interest from Brad, Lorie started intercepting their letters and phone calls while Leslie was on tour.
-Lorie managed to convince Brad that Leslie was no longer interested, and convinced Leslie that she had seduced Brad.
+Unable to spark any interest from Brad, Lorie started intercepting their letters and phone calls while Leslie was on her concert tour.
+Lorie managed to convince Brad that Leslie was no longer interested, and she convinced Leslie that she had seduced Brad.
 As the thought of Brad and Lorie making love haunted Leslie, she had a nervous breakdown, freezing at the piano during a concert in New York City.
 After being led off stage by her mentor, Maestro Fautsch, Leslie wandered through Central Park, her purse was stolen, and she wound up institutionalized for weeks with no memory in a ward with a few other mentally disturbed women who taunted her mercilessly.
 Eventually her doctor discovered who she was from a publicity photo and notified Stuart, who flew to New York and rescued Leslie.

 Stuart and his wife Jennifer secretly supported Leslie through her recovery in a sanitarium near Genoa City.
 Meanwhile, Lorie became engaged to Brad.
 After months of therapy Leslie was released.
 When Brad found out what Lorie had done, he broke up with Lorie, and he and Leslie got back together.
 With Brad's encouragement, Leslie bought Pierre's Restaurant and turned it into The Allegro, a nightclub where she could perform without having to travel.
 Stuart and Jennifer spent many evenings at Allegro, proud of their talented daughter who was also singing there.